siyuan-bruce/siyuan-bruce.github.io/_posts/2022-06-01-Data Scraper for Beginner.md

 Then you can use the soup's functions to find what you want.

 ## 4. Dynamic data
-Now let's see some more complex cases.
-Assume we want to get data with dynamic parameters.
-For example, we want to get PHANTA Bear data, which includes 1 to 10,000 different NFTs.
+Now let's take a look at more complex cases.
+Suppose we want to retrieve data with dynamic parameters.
+For example, we want to obtain data on PHANTA Bear which comprises 1 to 10,000 different NFTs.

-First, we must interact with the website to find where the data comes from.
+To achieve this, we must first interact with the website to identify the source of the data.

-Now we open a bear's data (https://cryptoslam.io/phantabear/mint/5672).
-We then need to find where the website data is from.
-Luckily, we got the following figure:
+In this example, we will open a bear's data (https://cryptoslam.io/phantabear/mint/5672).
+Then, we must locate where the website data originates from.
+Fortunately, we were able to obtain the following information:

 ![Image](/assets/images/posts/DataScraper/webpage.png "Figure1")